kaseyhagi/template/essays/ui_frameworks.md

 ## Semantic UI

 <a href="http://semantic-ui.com/">Semantic UI</a> has tons of libraries that do most of the formatting for you.
 It isn't too hard to start using, since the framework uses "human-friendly" HTML.
 Below are examples of some elements or views that can be done using Semantic UI.
 Notice the style and how they looks as if they were developed in 2016 and not 1995.
+This framework also allows for customization, making it simple to put your own personal touch to it.

 <img class="ui fluid image" src="../images/semantic.JPG">